-Medicare beneficiaries have access to Kansas Medicare supplement plans, commonly called Medigap plans.
+Medicare beneficiaries can access Kansas Medicare Supplement plans, commonly called Medigap plans.
 When a beneficiary purchases Medigap coverage, it compensates the beneficiary for expenses that fall under the government-established benefits.
-By purchasing a supplemental plan, beneficiaries can extend Medicare coverage to include additional costs.
+Beneficiaries can extend Medicare coverage to include additional costs by purchasing a supplemental plan.

 In Kansas, almost 250,000 people have Medigap or supplemental plans.
 The rate of participation in these plans in Kansas is higher than average compared to the rest of the country.
 Overall, 53% of beneficiaries in Kansas have this type of coverage.

 Kansas Medicare Plan F is the Medigap option most beneficiaries in the state choose, with over 156,000 enrollees.
 It offers comprehensive coverage, which results in a positive response from enrollees.

 Plan F is costly, but the premium coverage can protect beneficiaries from substantial medical bills and relieve significant stress.

 Plan F remains the most common plan in the state, but Plan G is also popular with Kansas beneficiaries.
 Kansas residents’ second most popular choice, with over 53,000 members in the state.

 Plan G provides similar coverage to Plan F with a few more gaps but at a significantly lower price point.